 Commendation Category Descriptor of Indicator Performance Standard 1.
-3 First Test Pass Rate, all exams 95% Robust Preparation First Test Pass Rate in teacher shortage areas 95% Percentage of prepared teachers in teacher shortage areas Top 5 2.
-Preparing the Educators Texas Needs Percentage of prepared teachers who identify as teachers of color Top 5 Percentage of prepared teachers who are employed in rural schools Top 5 Teacher retention as a Texas public school teacher for 5 years 95% 3.
-Preparing Educators for Long Term Success Teacher retention as a Texas public school professional for 5 years 95% Principal employment in Principal or Assistant Principal Role within 3 years 75% 4.
+Rigorous and First Test Pass Rate, all exams 95% Preparation First Test Pass Rate in teacher shortage areas 95% Preparing the Educators Texas Needs Percentage of prepared teachers in teacher shortage areas Percentage of prepared teachers who identify as teachers of color Percentage of prepared teachers who are employed in rural schools Top 5 2.
+Top 5 Top 5 3.
+Teacher retention as a Texas public school teacher for 5 years 95% Preparing Educators for Long-Term Success Teacher retention as a Texas public school professional for 5 years 95% Principal employment in Principal or Assistant Principal Role within 3 years 75%

+Commendation Category Descriptor of Indicator Performance Standard 4.
 Innovative Educator Preparation Approved by the SBEC per EPP petition SBEC Approval